ankit7540/RamanSpecCalibration/README.md

 - C<sub>2</sub> is determined from the observed Raman intensities, where the reference or true intensities are known or can be computed.
 This can be done using (i) pure-rotational Raman bands of molecular hydrogen and isotopologues, (ii) vibration-rotation Raman bands of the same gases and (iii) vibrational Raman bands of some liquids.

 The multiplicative correction to the Raman spectrum for intensity calibration is then : (C<sub>0</sub> / C<sub>1</sub>C<sub>2</sub>)

+The present work is concerned with the anti-Stokes and Stokes region (from -1100 to 1650 cm<sup>-1</sup>).
+For a similar analysis for the higher wavenumber region (from 2300 to 4200 cm<sup>-1</sup>) see this [repository](https://github.com/ankit7540/IntensityCalbr) and [article](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/jrs.6221).

 ---